PyEllips/pyElli/paper/paper.md

 # Summary

 PyElli is an open source analysis tool for linear optical interaction of layered materials written in python.
-It mainly targets spectroscopic ellipsometry, but is easily adaptable to transmission or reflection experiments.
+It mainly targets spectroscopic ellipsometry, but is easily adaptable to various transmission or reflection experiments.

 Spectroscopic ellipsometry (SE) is used throughout various scientific fields to determine the optical constants of layered material stacks.
 To deduce actual material parameters from an SE experiment, numerical analysis needs to be performed.